gifford-lab/mri-wrapper/README.md

 The only differences are:

 + In trainval.prototxt, the "source" in the input layer should be /data/data/train.txt and /data/data/valid.txt
 + The following parameters in solver.prototxt are used for hyper-parameter search only.
-The ones used for actual training need to be specified in runparam.list
+The ones used for actual training need to be specified in [runparam.list](https://github.com/gifford-lab/mri-wrapper/blob/master/example/runparam.prototxt)

-	+ max_iter
+	+ `max_iter`
-	+ snapshot
+	+ `test_interval`
-	+ test_interval
+	+ `snapshot`: In hyper-parameter search phase, we don't directly use the trained model.
+Therefore set this as arbitrarily large to save time and space.
-	+ display
+	+ `display`: As we don't care training loss in hyper-parameter search phase, this should be set to arbitrarily large to save time and space.

 ##### Modify model files for hyper-parameter search